aweneer/advent-of-code/README.md

-# Advent of Code 2021 solutions
+# Advent of Code solutions

 ## Introduction
-This repository contains C# solutions for [Advent of Code 2021](https://adventofcode.com/2021) puzzles.
-Each puzzle day sources is in its own Project within a Visual Studio solution.
+This repository contains C# solutions for [Advent of Code](https://adventofcode.com/) puzzles.
+Each Advent of Code event is in its own Project within a Visual Studio solution.

 ### License
 **GNU GPLv3**.
 See `LICENSE` in root directory.